f0i/merkle-patricia-trie.mo/test/RESULTS.md

 - deserialize leaf

-# Proofs

-## simple merkle proofs generation and verification
+# Simple merkle proofs generation and verification

 ## create a merkle proof and verify it